Tragedy Saved Lives.

 It was shocking to us all.

 We pondered over his fate with the confusion of innocent youth.
 Why?
 We wondered.
-But no one answered.
+But no one had an answer.

-he had already become one of us.
+He had already become one of us.
 He had traveled the same journey, had chosen the same difficult path.
+Except that his tragedy saved lives, even before any of our degrees could.
+Click To Tweet

 There is, however, yet another important point to take away from this tragedy, and it’s one we all should remember.
 Did you know that drowning almost always takes place in silence?
 When people drown, they’re not struggling as they typically do in the big screen.
 It’s inconspicuous when t happens.
 Because of this, we must always keep our eyes peeled when water is involved.
 Never allow children to swim unattended and always supervise a pool or beach area, never taking anything for granted.
 Even the most avid of swimmers can drown, and even during a busy weekend afternoon, with a pool filled with others, with a lifeguard keeping watch.